sraoss/pg_ivm/README.md

 (1 row)
 ```

-An appropriate index on IMMV is necessary for efficient IVM because we need to looks for tuples to be updated in IMMV.
+An appropriate index on IMMV is necessary for efficient IVM because we need to look for tuples to be updated in IMMV.
 If there are no indexes, it will take a long time.

 Therefore, when an IMMV is created by the `create_immv` function, a unique index is created on it automatically if possible.
 If the view definition query has a GROUP BY clause, a unique index is created on the columns of GROUP BY expressions.
 Also, if the view has DISTINCT clause, a unique index is created on all columns in the target list.
 Otherwise, if the IMMV contains all primary key attributes of its base tables in the target list, a unique index is created on these attributes.
 In other cases, no index is created.